Twiggly Kids who do chores without being asked

 Up to 20 children per family.
 Each child has their own tasks, point balance, streaks and garden.
 Twiggly is built for whole families, not single kids.

-Delayed gratification.
-Visible consistency.
-Intrinsic motivation.
-These aren't buzzwords — they're the mechanics behind every lasting habit.
-Twiggly is built on them so your family doesn't have to think about them.
+Because the habits stick when the psychology is real.
+Delayed gratification, visible consistency and intrinsic motivation aren't buzzwords — they're the mechanics behind every lasting habit, and Twiggly is built on them so your family doesn't have to think about them.

-Twiggly is launching on Android first. iOS is planned.
+Twiggly is available now on Android (early access). iOS is planned.

 Who's behind Twiggly?